 Keywords: change management, coupling, interface

-MITRE SE Roles & Expectations: MITRE systems engineers (SEs) are expected to understand the general principles and best practices of managing interfaces for Information and Communications Technology (ICT) systems.
-They are expected to identify the most efficient and effective processes and methods for implementing them, and to understand the complexities that result in an increasingly interoperable world.
+MITRE SE Roles and Expectations: MITRE systems engineers (SEs) are expected to understand the general principles and best practices of managing interfaces for Information and Communications Technology (ICT) systems.
+They are expected to identify the most efficient and effective processes and methods for implementing them and to understand the complexities that result in an increasingly interoperable world.

 Interfaces are the functional and physical connections at the boundaries of ICT systems that are designed to interoperate with other systems.
-There are many types of interfaces, including communications interfaces, signaling interfaces, service interfaces, data interfaces, hardware interfaces, software interfaces, application program interfaces, etc. These interfaces are critical elements supporting the complex nature of today's systems, which are becoming more geographically distributed and interconnected with other independently developed systems.
-The strong dependencies on external interfaces require that special attention be given to how they are designed, managed, and publicized beyond what programs typically control within a traditional configuration management process.
+There are many types of interfaces, including communications interfaces, signaling interfaces, service interfaces, data interfaces, hardware interfaces, software interfaces, and application program interfaces.
+Interfaces are critical elements supporting the complex nature of today's systems, which are becoming more geographically distributed and interconnected with other independently developed systems.
+Strong dependencies on external interfaces require that special attention be given to how they are designed, managed, and publicized beyond what programs typically control within a traditional configuration management process.

 For this article, the purpose of interface management activity is to:

 - Provide all necessary design information needed to enable co-functionality of items, such that separately designed and produced items will be able to work together.

 - Use the interface performance, functional, and physical attributes as constraints to design changes, ensuring sustainable use of that interface by an increasing and changing body of users.

 Interface Management in an Enterprise Engineering Service-Oriented Environment